-You must take your family to Sunshine Meadows!
+If you’re looking for a family-friendly hike, you must take your family to Sunshine Meadows!
 You will experience the beauty of a high alpine meadow that spans two provinces: Alberta and British Columbia.
-On your hike you will admire 300-year-old larch trees and walk through valleys carved out by glaciers as recent as 5,000 years ago.
+On your Sunshine Meadows hike you will admire 300-year-old larch trees and walk through valleys carved out by glaciers as recent as 5,000 years ago.
 Even lunch is spectacular as you sit beside spring-fed mountain lakes.
 Everywhere you look you will find awe and wonder.
-Whether is seeing signs of new and old grizzly bear digs, admiring the panoramic mountain vistas that stretch into British Columbia or be dazzled by the abundant colourful wildflowers.
+Whether it is seeing signs of new and old grizzly bear digs, admiring the panoramic mountain vistas that stretch into British Columbia or be dazzled by the abundant colourful wildflowers.

 Gain 500 feet of Elevation – Without Breaking A Sweat!

 Your trip to the meadows starts at the Gondola Base, situated at 1659m/5442feet.
 After purchasing your tickets, hop on the eight-seat passenger gondola and get off in the Main Village at 2159 m. /7082 ft.

 I am really going to date myself with this – my boys were 5 and 7 the first time we visited the meadows as a family.
 At that time, I had to book a departure time and four seats on the shuttle, which was a school bus.
 The bus ride in itself was an experience.
 We bounced along the summer access road that meanders under the gondola to the main day lodge, and in all honesty, my boys would have been satisfied with just the bus ride.